-Wednesday, November 15, 2023 Louisville, Kentucky Crowne Plaza Louisville Airport 9:30 - 11:00 a.m.
+Wednesday, November 20, 2024 Louisville, Kentucky Crowne Plaza Louisville Airport 8:00 - 10:30 AM

 CONGRATULATIONS!
 You are the best of the best from your state and soon you will compete at the national level.
 This is a tremendous achievement, and you should take pride in what you have accomplished.
 Start by utilizing what you know - one way to do this is by attending the Annual Poultry Career Opportunities Workshop.
-Nearly 80 contest participants and 20 group leaders attended this successful event in the past.